-CloudBerry Backup supports backup and restore for MS SQL databases and files.
-In this blog post we will tell how to restore MS SQL data with CloudBerry Backup.
-Also you might want to check out our previous article on How to back up MS SQL server to Amazon S3 and other cloud storage.
+CloudBerry Backup supports backup and restores for MS SQL databases and files.
+In this blog post, we will tell how to restore MS SQL data with CloudBerry Backup.
+Also, you might want to check out our previous article on How to back up MS SQL server to Amazon S3 and other cloud storage.

 How to Restore MS SQL Database